shiftstack/dev-install/README.md

 For OSP 16 and 17, the recommended OS is RHEL 8.2.
 There is no need to do any other configuration prior to running dev-install.

+## Local pre-requisites

+dev-install requires up to date versions of `ansible` and `make`, both of which must be installed manually before invoking dev-install.

+All other requirements should be configured automatically by ansible.
+Note that dev-install doesn't require root access on the machine it is invoked from, only the target host.

 ## Running dev-install

 dev-install is invoked using its Makefile.
 The simplest invocation is: